 A new control tool for Bennetts Wallaby has now become available, Feratox Cyanide for Bennetts Wallaby.
 This is a ground based control tool and a Controlled Substance License is required for the purchase and use.
-(See the related document alongside for further information)

 The primary form of wallaby control for inaccessible areas is by the aerial application of 1080 poison incorporated in cereal-based pellets.
 For smaller operations, 1080 poison gel is applied to the leaves of broadleaf species, but this method is only suitable in native bush locations and is labour intensive.

 Some people believe that the use of 1080 poison is undesirable for health and environmental reasons.
 Consequently, there is a continuing need to investigate, develop and implement new control tools, especially biological agents, so that the reliance on poisons is lessened or eliminated.
 Shooting from a helicopter, particularly following heavy snow, can also be an effective method but is limited to more open tall tussock areas.
 Recreational shooting may be useful in localised areas.

 The Containment area is from the Rangitata River to the Waitaki River, inland to the Tekapo River.

 Any Wallabies sighted outside of the containment area above should be reported to Environment Canterbury - Biosecurity Timaru 03 687

 (A map of this area is located in the RPMS 2010-2015 Appendix 4 - Map 2: Bennett’s Wallaby Containment Area pg 133)